plagog/steam-auth-nextjs/README.md

 ## Steam Auth Implementation using NextJS and Javascript.
 ### Special thanks to HilliamT @ (https://github.com/HilliamT)

-I created a simple JS version of HilliamT's code and added functionality to support a returnUrl (utilizing non-secure cookies) which is determined by the route you initiated the steam login process.
+I created a simple JS version of HilliamT's code and added functionality to support a returnUrl (utilizing non-secure cookies) which is determined by the route you initiate the steam login process from.

-To test it out, navigate to localhost:3000/anything-here and test it again.
+To test it out, navigate to localhost:3000/anything-here.
 Notice that a cookie named steamReturnUrl is created everytime you start the process.

+## Usage

+At root dir run:

+      $ npm install

+At root dir create .env.local with:

+      DOMAIN=http://localhost:3000 # Where this app will run SESSION_SECRET= # 32+ char random string
+      STEAM_API_KEY= # Your Steam API Key

+At root dir run:

+      $ npm run dev

+## HilliamT Docs

 Read HilliamT's docs here: (https://github.com/HilliamT/nextjs-steam-auth)